 In addition, consumption of trans fats should be kept as low as possible.
 Trans-fatty acids (trans fats) are created by the process of hydrogenation, and they act like saturated fats in the body.
-A diet high in saturated fats and trans fats raises LDL cholesterol levels in the blood and increases the risk for coronary heart disease.
+A diet high in saturated fats and trans fats raises LDL cholesterol levels in the blood and increases the risk of coronary heart disease.
 LDL (low-density lipoprotein) is “bad” cholesterol, and HDL (high-density lipoprotein) is “good” cholesterol.

 Limit Foods High In Saturated Fats: To help keep blood cholesterol levels healthy, limit these foods that are high in saturated fat.

-- fatty cuts of beef, pork and lamb.
+- fatty cuts of beef, pork, and lamb.

 - regular ground beef—75% to 85% lean.

-- regular sausages, hot dogs and bacon.
+- regular sausages, hot dogs, and bacon.

-- regular luncheon meats like bologna, salami and other cold cuts.
+- regular luncheon meats like bologna, salami, and other cold cuts.

 - some fatty poultry, such as duck.